 On the 19th of March 2020, we had a personal appeal from a nurse at St George’s Hospital.
 In her appeal, she asked for a box of biscuits or chocolates the nurses could snack on to help boost morale.
 Within 24 hours, she had amassed three large bin bags full of cookies and cakes.
 That’s when we spoke to her and said that we would try and help provide some food – other than sweets!
+There is a book now out to depict the story “The inspiring story of a COVID nurse on the frontline.

 So much has happened since then – it’s difficult to put into words as we have been inundated by so much community support and kindness – but most importantly, we were able to deliver meals to exhausted frontline staff who weren’t able to buy provisions at Supermarkets, or who were just too physically or emotionally exhausted to think about cooking a meal.